dkolmakov/hm/README.md

 ### Per-directory history recovery

-Recovering command history related to the specific directory isdone with:
+Recovering command history related to the specific directory is performed with:

 ```Shell
 hm -d /path/of/interest